-I'm available for workshops about how to generate 2D and 3D forms of trees, leaves and flowers with the computer.
+I give workshops on how to generate 2D and 3D forms of trees, leaves and flowers with the computer.

 The "Algorithmic Botany" workshop is 1 day long, but the duration can be modified depending on the time available.

 Please get in touch if you have any other requirement or a different audience in mind.